|

 before leaving him on a Liverpool railroad track to be cut in half.
 These two were released by the UK criminal justice system

+in 2001, after spending eight years in a secure children's unit.
 Another case is that of Eric Smith, who was 13-years-old when he strangled

 and bludgeoned 4-year-old Derrick Robie to death after sodomizing him with a stick.
 In a controversial move by New York State,